58% of businesses are now piloting co-creation projects to help drive innovation.

 Anheuser-Busch might not seem like a company with a huge demand for innovation.
 After all, the beer giant has a 45% market share in the United States and is one of the biggest players worldwide, representing well-known names like Budweiser, Michelob, and others.

 However, Anheuser-Busch also realizes the need to keep a close eye on the changing tastes and expectations of their customers.
 That’s why the company puts crowdsourcing at the forefront of its product development.

 To meet changing product demands, and to recognize the growing appetite for craft beers, Anheuser-Busch held a competition between brewmasters in 2012, combined with consumer tastings, to develop a new craft beer.

 With over 25,000 participants, the project led to the creation of a new golden-amber lager: ‘Black Crown’.
 The release of this beer was met with plenty of enthusiasm from customers and helped shore up Anheuser-Busch’s presence in the expanding craft beer market.

 Anheuser-Busch has also adopted diverse approaches to customer co-creation.
-For example, in Brazil, where the company markets the country’s leading beer brand, Skol, it started a crowdsourced approach to producing television commercials.
+For example, in Brazil, where the company markets the country’s leading beer brand, Skol, it started a crowdsourced approach to produce television commercials.

 This project made use of over 35,000 videographers from 120 nations around the world, offering potential contributors the chance to participate in creating these commercials.